sophiewind/scafari/README.md

 To run scafari, you need R (Version 4.5 or higher) and R Shiny.

-scafari was tested in the latest bioconductor docker (docker pull bioconductor/bioconductor_docker:devel).
+scafari was tested in the latest bioconductor devel docker (docker pull bioconductor/bioconductor_docker:devel).

 # Installation